lettier/lettier.github.io/posts/2016-10-25-tf-idf-vsm-vs-bm25-with-vuejs.markdown

 ## Dictionary

-We will now take each shredded pile of tokens and build a dictionary---an array of unique words (unigrams) order alphabetically.
+We will now take each shredded pile of tokens and build a dictionary---an array of unique words (unigrams) ordered alphabetically.

 ```javascript
 , dictionary: function () {